Deep dive into "this" keyword in Javascript

 Objects are set by reference in JavaScript so we are essentially referencing

-.
+the original this.
 Running the updated code should produce:

 ‘Make: VW Model: Golf Colour: black’.